Full source code ⋅ Next chapter

 pattern Sunk i = That i

-type Shot = Nail `ML` Unit
+type Shot = Nail `S` Unit

 pattern Nail i = This i